polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-relay-and-parachains/open-hrmp-channels.md

 5. Specify the XCM version, then click **Add item** to construct the message to be executed.

-   At a minimum, you'll need to add the following set of instructions for this message:
+   At a minimum, you need to add the following set of instructions for this message:

    - [WithdrawAsset](https://github.com/paritytech/xcm-format#withdrawasset) to move the specified on-chain assets into the virtual [holding register](https://polkadot.network/blog/xcm-the-cross-consensus-message-format/#-the-holding-register).